The Wryst Racer SX3 Yellow Gold Watch

 Genuine gold plating wears off slowly, thinning in areas that contact objects regularly.
 When plating wears off, it can look faded, or if it is plating over sterling silver, the tarnish beneath can darken in spots where the gold plating has worn thinner.

 Your exclusive Wryst Racer SX3 benefits from five coatings of yellow Gold Bend Plating (Yes, that's right, five layers!).
 This process obtained from "Bend Plating" is ZirconiumCarboNitride.
 Zirconium metal is vaporized and combined with Carbon and Nitrogen to produce the gold color.
-It is a more molecular bonding process.
-It holds on better.
-It is used on base metals and will not fade color yearly.
-Most importantly, it will be considerably more scratch-resistant than any gold plating process.

 Advantages of gold Bend Plating against Traditional Gold Coating: